-- Do not waste valuable time “calling around” to see what facilities may have anti-venin.
-Health care professionals already know what resources are available, and know where those resources are.
+- Do NOT waste valuable time “calling around” to see what facilities may have anti-venin.
+Health care professionals already know what resources are available, and know exactly where those resources are.

-- A local ambulance/paramedic who is trained in snakebite response will render the assistance you need on site, and will most often -transfer you to Loma Linda University Medical Center, where expert snake envenomation care is provided.
+- A local ambulance/paramedic who is trained in snakebite response will render the assistance you need on site, and are often transferred to Loma Linda University Medical Center, where expert venomous snake envenomation care is provided.
 Most often, patients are transported via Mercy Air (air ambulance) from the High Desert.

 - Stay calm, and know you’re in the well-trained hands of professionals using the latest advances in snakebite/envenomation medicine.

 If your pet has been bitten by a snake

 - Keep your pet calm.